2026 Spring Festival Guide

 Serving up tastes of featured dishes from St. Augustine restaurants, this signature food festival benefits EPIC Behavioral Healthcare.
 Restaurants compete for the TOStA (Taste of St. Augustine) awards, with categories including Best Family Dining, Best Ethnic Food, and Best Dessert, as well as the People's Choice Award.
 Everyone gets a vote.
 There's also a children's area with craft activities and face-painting as well as live music throughout the day.

-Admission: $5 per person; taste tickets are $1 each with restaurants charging between 1 - 5 tickets per taste.
+Admission: $10.00 per person; free for kids 12 and younger; taste tickets are $1.00 each with restaurants charging between five tickets per taste.

 Romanza Festivale of Music and the Arts